thebaron2/AR-Books/README.md

 The next step would have been to click on a shelf and see the books on that shelf.
 Originally this also would have come either directly from the API or from the JSON files.
 Since this didn't work, it was decided to manually create 3 books, put them in an array, and load either all, 2, or 1 of the books, dependant on the number of books on a shelf.

 In Unity, the loading of the books worked fine, but when building and deploying on the HoloLens, the cursor is unable to click on a shelf to load the books on that shelf.
-I have been unable to fix this problem.
-It might have to do with the code that allows parameters to be passed, but it could also be a HoloLens issue.
+As of yet I have been unable to fix this problem.
+It might have to do with the code that allows parameters to be passed, but it could also be a HoloLens issue regarding the switching of scenes.

 The plan would have been to be able to click on a book, and read it.
 Unfortunately, the reading part requires a seperate API, [Embedded Viewer API][6], which needs Javascript and only shows a preview, not the entire book.
 Since it requires Javascript, I decided to not use this API, and instead of reading, show more information about the book.
 Unfortunately I have not been able to get this far.